-The basis for awarding the scholarship will include school and non-school activities, volunteer service hours, work experience, an essay of 250-300 words, and a minimum of two letters of recommendation: one from a school faculty member and one from a community member or employer.
+The basis for awarding the scholarship will include school and non-school activities, volunteer service hours, work experience, and an essay of 250-300 words.

 SEAB members will participate in the blind selection of the qualifiers.
-Scholarship qualifiers will be presented with a certificate from the SEAB President at the meeting of the Town Council on June 23, 2022 at 7 p.m.
+Scholarship qualifiers will be presented with a certificate from the SEAB President at the meeting of the Town Council on June 27, 2024 at 7:00pm.
 All scholarship qualifiers are requested to attend or send a resident family member.